OsamaM0/Doc-Parser/docs/usage.md

 - `do_formula_enrichment` (bool): If enabled, perform formula OCR, return LaTeX code.
 Defaults to false.
 - `do_picture_classification` (bool): If enabled, classify pictures in documents.
 Defaults to false.
 - `do_picture_description` (bool): If enabled, describe pictures in documents.
 Defaults to false.
+- `do_document_enhancement` (bool): If enabled, apply document enhancement with OCR.
+Defaults to false.
+- `enable_character_encoding_fix` (bool): If enabled, fix character encoding errors in text.
+Only works when do_document_enhancement is True.
+Defaults to false.
 - `picture_description_area_threshold` (float): Minimum percentage of the area for a picture to be processed with the models.
 Defaults to 0.05.
 - `picture_description_local` (dict): Options for running a local vision-language model in the picture description.
 The parameters refer to a model hosted on Hugging Face.
 This parameter is mutually exclusive with picture_description_api.
 - `picture_description_api` (dict): API details for using a vision-language model in the picture description.
 This parameter is mutually exclusive with picture_description_local.